saintyusuf/case-QRCodeGenerator/README.md

 # qr-generator
-Generating QR Codes by email you define
+Generating QR Codes based on the text you define.